We are happy to announce the release of Timing 2018.4!

 - URL tracking support for Brave and Firefox Nightly.

 - And when you select activities in the activity list, the header will now show their total duration.

 When we sent out a survey about what improvements you’d like to see for Timing, integrating with your calendar was one of the most popular suggestions.
 With Timing 2018.4, this is finally a reality!
-Simply activate the feature in the Timing preferences, then pick which calendars to include:
+You can learn everything about this feature in the corresponding knowledge base article.